Barry-ljf/PriRepVGG/README.md

 Look Here!
-The code has moved to a new repository: SICNN:  https://github.com/Barry-ljf/SICNN
+The code will be moved to a newcoming repository: SICNN:  https://github.com/Barry-ljf/SICNN Just wait! welcome to contact me！